 - Concurrent Enrollment: Students may choose to enroll in classes at another school while they are also enrolled at CSUN.
 Your SEVIS record would remain at CSUN even though you are enrolled concurrently at another school.
 If you choose to enroll concurrently at another school, you must do the following by the add/drop deadline.

 - Enroll in a minimum of six units at CSUN if you are an undergraduate student and in a minimum of four units at CSUN if you are a graduate student.

-- Submit the completed Concurrent Enrollment Request Form for fall 2017 to the IESC for a permission letter to take classes concurrently at the other school.
+- Submit the completed Concurrent Enrollment Request Form online for fall 2018 to the IESC for permission to take classes concurrently at the other school.

-- After you have enrolled at the other school, submit proof of concurrent enrollment to IESC within one week of picking up your Concurrent Enrollment letter.
+- After you have enrolled at the other school, submit proof of concurrent enrollment to the IESC within one week of receiving Concurrent Enrollment permission.